toylim/paperwork/doc/install.devel.markdown

 cd paperwork
 git checkout develop  # or 'master', 'release-xxx', 'wip-xxx', etc

-# Create the Python virtualenv.
+# Will create the Python virtualenv if it doesn't exist.
-# Compile Libinsane and set the correct environment variables to use it
+# It will compile Libinsane and set the correct environment variables to use it
-# without installing it.
-make venv

-# active\_test\_env.sh sets environment variables so you can use Libinsane
 # without installing it
 source ./activate_test_env.sh